High-temperature superconductivity from kinetic energy: Numerical evidence of superconductivity from DMRG

 \section{Numerical evidence of superconductivity from DMRG}

-To investigate the possibility of superconductivity in the ESD model, we conducted density matrix renormalization group (DMRG) simulations \cite{PhysRevLett.69.2863} using the TeNPy package\cite{tenpy}.
-The DMRG calculations are typically restricted to quasi-one-dimensional systems and we approach the two-dimensional limit by increasing $L_y$.
-We achieved $L_y = 6$ for finite DMRG and $L_y = 8$ for infinite DMRG at small hole doping.
-Throughout this paper, we primarily use open boundary conditions along the $x$-direction unless specified otherwise.
-In the $y$-direction, we apply open boundary conditions (OBE) for $L_y = 2$, while use periodic boundary conditions (PBE) for $L_y>2$.
-We also use three $U(1)$ quantum numbers $N_t, N_b, S_z$ corresponding to the total charges in the top, and bottom layer and the total spin $S_z$.
+To investigate the possibility of superconductivity in the ESD model, we performed density matrix renormalization group (DMRG) simulations \cite{PhysRevLett.69.2863} using the TeNPy package \cite{tenpy}.
+DMRG calculations are typically restricted to quasi-one-dimensional systems, and we approach the two-dimensional limit by increasing $L_y$.
+We achieved $L_y = 6$ for finite-system DMRG and $L_y = 8$ for infinite-system DMRG at small hole doping.
+Throughout this paper, we primarily employ open boundary conditions along the $x$-direction unless otherwise specified.
+In the $y$-direction, we use open boundary conditions (OBC) for $L_y = 2$ and periodic boundary conditions (PBC) for $L_y > 2$.
+We also exploit the three $U(1)$ quantum numbers $N_t, N_b, S_z$ corresponding to the total charges in the top, and bottom layer and the total spin $S_z$.

-In the following, we provide evidence for a Luther-Emery liquid ground state \cite{lutheremergy}, a descendant of superconductor in quasi 1D, across a broad range of the doping $x$ for ESD model at $\epsilon=0$.
-The evidences include finite spin gap and charge 1e gap, vanishing charge 2e gap and power-law pair-pair correlations, and finite phase stiffness.
-We note that the calculation around $x\sim 0.5$ is significantly more challenging than $x$ close to $0$ or $1$.
-Therefore for $L_y\geq 4$, we can not reach a definite conclusion that the ground state is a superconductor in the region around $x=0.5$ due to the technical difficulty, but it is clear that the charge $1e$ gap is also finite and large there.
-The concern is whether the Cooper pair condenses or not.
-On the other hand, for small doping such as $x=\frac{1}{8}$, we have confidence that the ground state is a superconductor even in the 2D limit.
+In the following, we present evidence for a Luther-Emery liquid ground state \cite{lutheremergy}, a precursor to superconductivity in quasi-one dimension, across a broad doping range $x$ for the ESD model at $V_{\mathrm{eff}} = 0$.
+This evidence includes a finite spin gap and charge-1e gap, a vanishing charge-2e gap, power-law pair-pair correlations, and finite phase stiffness.
+We note that calculations around $x \sim 0.5$ are significantly more challenging than those for $x$ close to $0$ or $1$.
+Consequently, for $L_y \geq 4$, technical limitations prevent us from definitively concluding that the ground state is superconducting in the region around $x = 0.5$, although it is clear that the single-electron charge gap remains finite and large there.
+The key question is whether Cooper pairs condense.
+Conversely, for small doping such as $x = 1/8$, we are confident that the ground state is superconducting, even in the two-dimensional limit.